Cylindric/Enigma-MM-old/readme.txt

 			Default: minecraft_server.jar
 	    The filename of the server JAR file.
-			If you're using the Hey0 server mod, put the name of the jar here (usually Server_Mod.jar) and EMM will auto-detec it's running and enable certain features.
+			If you're using the Hey0 server mod, put the name of the jar here (usually Server_Mod.jar) and EMM will auto-detect when it runs and enable certain features.

 	* JavaHeapInit